 Ken Jones has been working in the public and non-profit procurement field for 30 years.
 He worked for the New York State Office of Taxation and Finance as a Purchasing Assistant from 1985-87 and left there to work for the University at Albany, SUNY where he served as a Purchasing Agent and in 1999 was the Assistant Director supervising and providing training for the Office of Purchasing and Contracts.
 This included proving training for both State procurement and The Research Foundation for SUNY procurement rules and regulations.
 His previous purchasing experience included procuring commodities, services, and construction for the departments on campus.
 A past Director of the SUNY Purchasing Association, Ken retired from the position of Assistant Director in January of 2014.
 However, he was requested to continue to assist the office through the end of 2014.
 Currently, Ken works part-time for the SUNY Center for International Development as a Procurement Specialist assisting primarily with their program in Kenya, Africa.
 Ken has trained many University staff on procurement rules and regulations.
 He established online ordering processes with vendors ranging from Office supplies to Lab chemicals and continues to provide training in his current position to procurement staff in Nairobi, Kenya.
 Ken has presented on various procurement topics both in person and on the Web.

-Request for Proposal (RFP) process can use additional guidance in creating a qualified vendor pool and to create and score an RFP.
+The request for Proposal (RFP) process can use additional guidance in creating a qualified vendor pool and to create and score an RFP.
 This program will cover creating a vendor database and creating a qualified vendor pool for an RFP.
 In addition, the program will cover ways to get better-qualified vendors using an RFI and vendor responsibility review processes.
-Samples of RFP terms, technical scoring, and cost..
+Samples of RFP terms, technical scoring, and ..

 1. This is a Business Relationship a.
 You are representing your Company or Agency b.
 You’re First Priority should be to look out for the best interests of your Employer c.
 Your Vendor will be looking out for their best interests d.
 Avoid getting into a personal relationship with your supplier or their representative2.
 Coming to Terms with your vendor a.
 Make..